Glow-Lang/glow/INSTALL.md

 the latter containing still-unmerged patches
 (see also [r7rs-swank PR #10](https://github.com/ecraven/r7rs-swank/pull/10)
 for a similar patch to it, from [my fork](github.com/fare-patches/r7rs-swank)).

+Also note that as of the current writing, `smug-gerbil` has a dependency on some extensions to Gerbil's build system, and that the standard one may fail to build the top-level `smug` module, that you can build manually with: `gxc -O smug.ss`.
+This step is done correctly by the Nix build.

 If at some point you need to hack some or all of our dependencies, you can reinstall them the following way,